PervasiveWellbeingTech/Ultraslow-OscillatingChair/README.md

 - ```single_actuator``` and ```multiple_actuators``` have modular versions of motor driver code for single and multiple actuator systems, respectively.

 - Before using any program, ensure that the pin numbers on your Arduino board match those in the code.

+# Stressor

+Code for Math and Sing-a-Song stressors.
+The tests are in the form of a webpage.

+The math stressor runs for 300 seconds.
+After the time elapses, press <kbd>Shift</kbd> to automatically restart, and press <kbd>Ctrl</kbd> to switch to the Sing-a-Song test.